bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

 ## Markdown files as an external reference

-Markdown files can be included as an [external reference](/help/specification-support/references) within your API document with the $ref syntax `$ref: "./path/to/local-markdown.md"`.
+Markdown files can be included as an [external reference](/help/specification-support/references) within your API definition with the $ref syntax `$ref: "./path/to/local-markdown.md"`.

 In the same way you can extract part of your API definition (usually JSON schema of your models into dedicated `*.yaml` or `*.json` files), you can extract your markdown content into dedicated files too.